 An attorney who is an active member of the Virginia State Bar may issue a witness subpoena in most types of pending civil proceedings.

-Following the issuance of an attorney-issue subpoena, the person to whom such subpoena is directed may be released from compliance with such subpoena by any attorney for the party on whose behalf the subpoena was issued, or a person action on behalf of such attorney, provide that, in civil cases only, notwithstanding 19.2-267, such release be in writing and served concurrently on all parties, or if any such party is represented by counsel, on the attorney of record, by electronic mail notwithstanding the requirement of Rule 1:12 of the Rules of The Supreme Court of Virginia.
+Following the issuance of a subpoena, issued at the request of a party or by or at the request of an attorney representing a party the person to whom such subpoena is directed may be released from compliance with such subpoena by any attorney for the party on whose behalf the subpoena was issued, or a person acting on behalf of such attorney, by a party requesting the subpoena, provided that, in civil cases only, notwithstanding 19.2-267, such release is in writing and served concurrently on all parties, or if any such party is represented by counsel, on the attorney of record, by electronic mail notwithstanding the requirement of Rule 1:12 of the Rules of The Supreme Court of Virginia.
 A copy of such written release shall so be sent to the clerk of the court via fax or, if available, through the clerks' electronic filing system.
 A release transmitted by electronic mail to the person to who such subpoena was directed qualifies as a written release from such subpoena and a copy of such written release shall be served contemporaneously on all other parties by electronic mail Va.
 Code § 8.01-407.